doopath/PasswordManager/README.md

 #
 #### **Get storage list**
 Get storage list.
 Only `GET` method is allowed.
-Auth token `is` required.
+Auth token is `not` required.

 *URL* - `/api/storages/`

-If token is valid then the server will return response with storages list.
-Response specifications are described below.

 *Response:*